Q. What does biodynamic mean?

 Others apply what they have learned and experienced to other areas of work, such as social work, nursing, corporate work, leadership or management.

-GBII offers the One Year Course for Health Professionals over 9 x 2 day weekends.
+IOBM also offers the One Year Course for Health Professionals.
 This is especially designed for qualified massage therapists, aromatherapists, reflexologists, homoeopaths, chiropractors, osteopaths, Bowen technique practitioners, psychotherapists, doctors, nurses, psychologists and all health professionals who want to include biodynamic skills and protocols in their existing practice.

-We also offer Introductory Weekends, and shorter, experiential workshops for personal development.
-These include 3-5 day residential retreats – Nurturing the Soul, The Power of Positive Thinking - and other Seminars throughout the year.
-GBII also provides specialist courses for CPD (Continuing Professional Development)
+IOBM also offers Introductory Weekends, and shorter, experiential workshops for personal development.
+These include 3-5 day residential retreats – Nurturing the Soul, The Power of Positive Thinking – and other Seminars throughout the year.
+IOBM also provides specialist courses for CPD (Continuing Professional Development)

 Q. Is there any relationship between what you do and biodynamic farming or gardening?